NorthernMan54/homebridge-alexa/README.md

   - This combines several buttons that control inputs on a TV or Stereo into an Alexa input control and enables the phrase `Alexa, change to input to`.
 For the names of the inputs, Amazon provided a list ( see alexa name below ) that you can choose from.
 You can map multiple alexa names to the same button as well.

-`Alexa, change the input to Tuner on the TV.`
+`Alexa, change the input to Tuner on the TV`

-`Alexa, change the input to HDMI 1 on the TV.`
+`Alexa, change the input to HDMI 1 on the TV`

 ```
 {